Facebook whistleblower Frances Haugen’s testimony could be crucial

 This summer, I asked my mother if I could see her Facebook newsfeed.
-I was surprised by how much political content I saw–much of it on politically-charged topics such as President Biden, abortion, vaccination, mask mandates, and Donald Trump.
+I was surprised by how much political content I saw—much of it on politically charged topics such as President Biden, abortion, vaccination, mask mandates, and Donald Trump.
 Some of it came from my mother’s septuagenarian friends, some came from advocacy orgs she had given to, and most of it had a callous, mocking tone for people on the other side of the political spectrum.

 The major point made by Facebook whistleblower Frances Haugen on 60 Minutes Sunday night was that all this is by design.